LaneAward Handoff Reference

 Staged databases are promoted with the VM cutover script, which validates, backs up, swaps, restarts, and verifies the service.

-• Staging currently runs the refreshed reference dataset with customer_account = 3245 and sales_order = 4912.
+• The reference dataset includes customer_account = 3245 and sales_order = 4912 rows imported from ProfitMaker.

 • /workforce/ is no longer the main contributor route and now redirects to root.